|

 and a PhD in 1950 at Berkeley.
 He was originally interested in forestry,

 then turned to oaks after a trip to El Salvador.
-As a graduate student at UC Berkeley he was hired as the Director of the UC Davis Botany Department Herbarium which has now become the J.M.
+As a graduate student at UC Berkeley he was hired as the director of the UC Davis botany department herbarium which has now become the J.M.
 Tucker Herbarium, a position he held for 39 years.
 During that time the collection grew from just 9,400 specimens to over 300,000.
-He also was Director of the UC Davis Arboretum for 12 years.
+He also was director of the UC Davis Arboretum for 12 years.
 He devised the keys and wrote the species descriptions for the oak family treatment in the 1st edition of the Jepson Manual and completed a revision for the 2nd edition not long before his death.
-He was particu-
+He was particularly interested in hybridizations between oak species.

 The following is quoted from a website of the American Society of